The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \lambda_1\cdot\left(\lambda_2\mathbf{x}\right) = \left(\lambda_1\lambda_2\right)\cdot\mathbf{x}, & {} & 1\cdot\mathbf{x} = \mathbf{x},\\ \lambda\left(\mathbf{x} + \mathbf{y}\right) = \lambda\mathbf{x} + \lambda\mathbf{y}, & {} & \left(\lambda_1 + \lambda_2\right)\mathbf{x} = \lambda_1\mathbf{x} + \lambda_2\mathbf{x}. \end{align} \]

-Vectors that can be understood as arrows in space are noted in this book $\mathbf{bold italic}$.
+Vectors that can be understood as arrows in space are written in this book in $\mathbf{bold italic}$.

 \[ \begin{align} A\mathbf{b} = \sum_{i = 1}^{m}\sum_{j = 1}^{n}A_{i, j}b_j\mathbf{e}_i, \end{align} \]

-This creates an $m-$dimensional column vector.
-More generally, given a matrix $B$ over $K$ with $n$ rows and $l\geq 1$ columns, then the matrix product $A\cdot B$ is defined by
+so that an $m-$dimensional column vector results.
+More generally, let a matrix $B$ over $K$ with $n$ rows and $l\geq 1$ columns be given; then one defines the matrix product $A\cdot B$ by

 \[ \begin{align} \left(A\cdot B\right)_{i, j} \coloneqq\sum_{\alpha = 1}^{n}A_{i, \alpha}B_{\alpha, j}. \end{align} \]